oskapt/rancher-mysqldump/README.md

 ## Prerequisites

-1. This expects that you have a working Kubernets installation.
+1. This expects that you have a working Kubernetes installation.
 Rancher is not required, but it does make Kubernetes easier to use.
 2. Create a user account in MySQL with the ability to back up the databases.
 This user only needs `SELECT` and `LOCK TABLES` globally.

 ## Usage